 - The survivor benefit is not available if the survivor remarries before age 60 (unless marriage ends)

-- The survivor will qualify for a divorced spouse survivor benefit if the marriage lasted at least 10 years
+- The survivor would qualify for a divorced spouse survivor benefit if the marriage lasted at least ten years

 Best practice – if you're married, be sure to consider the survivor benefit when applying for your own.